An Effective Mathematical Programming Model for Production of Automatic Robot Path Planning

 Ishikawa et al. analyzed the problem of path planning with respect to the geometry of the agents.
 For further studies on path planning problems and methods, the readers refer to Fazlollahtabar and Saidi-Mehrabad .

 3. STATEMENT OF THE PROBLEM

 A production system that contains several machining centers is considered.
 In any machining center, different types of machines exist to process the required tasks according to the process plan.
-Robots are used to carry parts to be machined amongst the machining centers and their corresponding machines.
+Robots are used to carry parts to be machined at the machining centers and in their corresponding machines.
 A network of machines and paths is configured so that robots move on the paths.
 The sequence of independent operations is pre-specified.
-The machines positioned in the same machining center have similar properties such as the same need of operator proficiency, similar functionality, and toolbox resemblance.
-The objective is to find a path plan for each production robot minimizing total waiting time while the costly collision of robots is avoided.
+The machines positioned in the same machining center have similar properties, such as the same need of operator proficiency, similar functionality, and toolbox resemblance.
+The objective is to find a path plan for each production of autonomous robot, minimizing total waiting time, while the costly collision of robots is avoided.
 The assignment of orders to robots is handled using a mathematical model.
 An overview of the problem is depicted in Fig. (1).

 While several robots function in the proposed production, network challenges of robot collision are inevitable.
 The repair and downtime incur extra costs to the system and lead to backlogs of orders and lost sales.
 Another issue is the violation of cycle time which directly influences the demand satisfaction.
 Therefore, developing a mathematical model to handle collisions in robot path planning could be significant.